 Of these designations, one of the best-known is the CFP.
 This designation is issued by a private trade association: the Certified Financial Planner Board of Standards (CFP Board) in the United States.
 The CFP Board mandates qualifying exams and continuing education for those with the certification.

-Life Events That Can Prompt Financial Advice
+Life Events That Can Prompt importance of financial advisor

 Oftentimes, particular events prompt a person to seek out financial advice.
 These events usually involve windfalls or major losses—or a major life event.
 You may be more likely to seek financial advice if you find yourself in one of these scenarios: